Making an Impact by Avoiding an Impact

 Close collaborations with industry and government partners drive our work to secure systems in the Cloud, on the ground and in the air.

-In this Q&A series, Duke ECE faculty members discuss their research, its impact, and how students can get involved.
+In this Q&A series, Duke ECE faculty members discuss their work in semiconductor‑related research and how they are making an impact in the field.